 HOW YOU CAN HELP

-If you enjoy the wilderness, and can spare a few summer days to work as a volunteer, submit an application to join SWV as an active member.
-If you don't have the time or desire to work in the wilderness you can help by making a donation to SWV.
-Go to the links on the upper right hand side of this page titled, "about volunteering", "membership application" and "donate" for more information.
+If you enjoy the wilderness and can spare a few summer days to work as a volunteer, submit an application to join SWV as an active member.
+If you don’t have the time or desire to work in the wilderness you can help by making a donation to SWV.
+Go to the links on the upper right hand side of this page titled, “Volunteering”, “Become a Member” and “Donate to SWV” for more information.